UBS Bank Review 2025 – Pros & Cons

 Usually, I use Trustpilot to get information about a product.
 But in that case, there are barely 100 reviews of UBS on Trustpilot.
 They got a terrible average score of 1.5 stars out of 5.
 However, I do not think we can judge a bank of 3 million customers with 100 reviews.

-Looking at the bad reviews, many people complain about the fees.
-But most of the reviews are just awful quality and should be ignored.
+Many people complain about the fees, but most of the bad reviews are of awful quality and should be ignored.

-Looking at the good reviews, it seems like people with private wealth management services are pretty satisfied with the services of UBS.
+Looking at the good reviews, it seems like people with private wealth management services are pretty satisfied with UBS’s services.

-Unfortunately, I have not found a good source of reviews for UBS.
+Unfortunately, I have not found a good source of UBS reviews.

-On the other hand, I know many expatriates who use UBS because they accept foreigners more than other banks.
-And all these people I know are pretty satisfied with the offer of UBS.
+On the other hand, I know many expatriates who use UBS because it accepts foreigners more than other banks.
+All these people I know are satisfied with UBS’s offer.

-I would say that reviews are very mixed on UBS banking services.
-But I have not been able to find enough information on the subject.
+I would say that reviews of UBS banking services are very mixed.
+However, I have not been able to find enough information on the subject.

 Security